seanCodes/bootstrap-less-port/README.md

 ## Getting Started

-Options for installing Bootstrap Less in your project:
+Options for installing Bootstrap Less in your project (note that Less v3.8.1 or above is required):

 - Install with [npm](https://www.npmjs.com/): `npm install bootstrap-less-port`
 - Install with [yarn](https://yarnpkg.com/): `yarn add bootstrap-less-port`